 When you bring your claim to us, we will find out the reason it was denied and make sure we correct everything.
 We know how to guide a claim through the appeals process to maximize its chances of being approved.

-But remember—if you take your claim through the appeals process on your own and get denied again, you may lose your chance to appeal the claim forever.
-Speak to a lawyer before you file your appeal.
+But remember – if you take your claim through the appeals process on your own and get denied again, you may lose your chance to appeal the claim forever.
+Speak to a Social Security disability lawyer in Cumming before you file your appeal.

-Speak to a Cumming Social Security Disability Lawyer for Free
+Speak to a Cumming Social Security Disability Attorney for Free